 A P. Biol. must hold a four year undergraduate and/or graduate degree(s) in the biological sciences from a Canadian university, or equivalent.
 The Registration Committee considers a university bachelors degree is equivalent to a biology degree if it includes 15 courses that are in the biological sciences, and where four or more of the biological science courses are at a senior level (i.e., third or fourth-year).

 An applicant should arrange for university transcripts and proof of degree to be sent directly from the university to the ASPB office.
-For applicants with education completed outside Canada, they must submit an evaluation of those credentials in order to be considered.
+For applicants with education completed outside Canada, they must submit a third party evaluation of their academics, such as IQAS.
+More information is available on the FAQ for Applicants located here.

 A P. Biol. must have three or more years of practice in biology earned after graduation (i.e., after academic requirements have been met).
 Usually it is expected that the experience must have been obtained not more than ten years prior to the application.
 An applicant with an M.Sc or Ph.D will be given one year’s biology practice credit for each degree.